varigence/docs/varigence/docs/bimlflex/reference-documentation/settings/DeleteDetectionEnabled.md

 Determines if BimlFlex applies a separate key load pattern that will enable detection of hard deletes in the source.

-Use this together with the "DeleteDetectionApplyDv" and "DeleteDetectionApplyPsa" Settings
+Use this together with the `DeleteDetectionApplyDv` and `DeleteDetectionApplyPsa` Settings

 Notes: